 Carrying out his own research of the evidence, he determined the number one risk factor for heart attack is insulin resistance, also linked to obesity, and subsequently decided to dramatically change what had been his standard diet for decades.
-Specifically, he cut out processed carbohydrates (starch and sugar), rice, potato, pasta, biscuits, milk chocolate bars, cakes and sweets and juice.
-He instituted a high-fat, Mediterranean-style diet that includes plenty of non-starchy vegetables, oily fish, eggs, full fat dairy, nuts and mixed berries.
+Specifically, he cut out processed carbohydrates (starch and sugar), rice, potato, pasta, biscuits, chocolate bars, cakes, sweets and juice.
+He instituted a high-fat, Mediterranean-style diet that included plenty of non-starchy vegetables, oily fish, eggs, full fat dairy, nuts and mixed berries.

-Maintaining the same levels of exercise, he lost three stones in weight over five months, and his waist circumference decreases to 30 inches.
+Maintaining the same levels of exercise, he lost three stones in weight over five months, and his waist circumference decreased to 30 inches.

 This particular patient is also a former mathematics teacher and has a good grasp of statistics.
-For example, he was able to learn for himself from thennt com, which provides summaries of evidence-based medicine, that for aspirin there is a 1 in 333 chance and 1 in 77 chance of mortality and non-fatal heart attack benefit, respectively, and for statins a 1 in 83 chance and 1 in 39 chance of mortality and recurrent non-fatal heart attack benefit, respectively.
+For example, he was able to learn for himself from thennt.com, that for aspirin there is a 1-in-333 chance and 1-in-77 chance of mortality and non-fatal heart attack benefit, respectively, and for statins a 1-in-83 chance and 1-in-39 chance of mortality and recurrent non-fatal heart attack benefit, respectively.
 (Thennt.com is developed by a group of physicians to provide quick summaries of evidence-based medicine therapies on patient-important benefits and harms.
 They receive no outside funding or advertisements.)